Martyn Richard Jones

 They then forged an incredibly imprudent parliamentary deal with the DUP in exchange for a massive and fraudulent bung, and in so doing put the Good Friday Peace Agreement at risk.

-In 2016, Theresa May, in a gesture of reckless-provocation, appointed David Davis – for as ill-equipped and unprepared for the role as he seemed to be – as her as her Secretary of State for Exiting the European Union.
+In 2016, Theresa May, in a gesture of reckless-provocation, appointed David Davis – for as ill-equipped and unprepared for the role as he seemed to be – as her Secretary of State for Exiting the European Union (i.e. the head-boy of running away)

 Like it or not, the reality of our understandably incompetent handling of the massive uncertainties, complexities, risks and costs that Brexit entails is making us look like complete and utter fools; locally, regionally and globally.
 At the same time, the EU Brexit team is telling the UK government’s Brexit team, and not without some reason on their side, to get serious and get a move on.
 True, we have produced a serious of position papers on Brexit, but they have mainly served to magnify the incompetent handling of the whole Brexit situation, and to highlight the fantasies that we have created in order to justify Brexit, rather than serving to bring clarity, light and understanding to the matter.